gggliuye/gggliuye.github.io/_posts/2020-09-06-philo-death.md

 ---
 layout: post
-title: Sample blog post
-subtitle: Each post also has a subtitle
+title: Classes on Death
+subtitle: Philosophy 176
-tags: [pho]
+tags: [Philosophy, death]
 comments: true
 ---

+Classes on Death, from Philosophy 176.

-## Dualism & Physicism
+## Dualism and Physicism

 The relationship of body and soul(mind).